 The current list of wineries slated to attend include: 32 Winds Wine, Alma Fria, Baker Lane Vineyards, Banshee Wines, Benziger Family Winery, Ceritas Wines, Charles Heintz Vineyards, Claypool Cellars, CrossBarn by Paul Hobbs, DuMol, Ernest Vineyards, Evening Land Vineyards, Failla Wines, Flowers Vineyard & Winery, Fort Ross Vineyard & Winery, Freeman Vineyard & Winery, Furthermore Pinot Noir, Gregory James Wines, Gros Ventre Cellars, Hartford Family Winery, Hirsch Vineyards, Joseph Phelps Vineyards, La Pitchoune, Lattanzio Wines, LIOCO Wine Co., Littorai Wines, Lynmar Estate, MacPhail Family Wines, MacRostie Winery and Vineyards, Marimar Estate Vineyards and Winery, Martinelli Winery, Peay Vineyards, Ramey Wine Cellars, Red Car Wine Company, Senses Wines, Siduri, Small Vines Wines, Sojourn Cellars, Soliste, Wayfarer, Zepaltas Wines

 Sebastopol, CA 95472

-Winemaker dinners run $125 to $175; the Grand Tasting costs $100; and the seminars run $200.
+The Whole Hog dinner costs $150; the Grand Tasting costs $100; and the seminars run $100.
+Or you can get an all-access pass for the whole weekend for $595.
 You can get the details and purchase tickets online.